grzm/pgcrockford/README.markdown

 $body$;
 ```

-These functions will provide 33554431 unique values each
+These functions will provide 33,554,431 unique values each
 (`W00001`..`WZZZZZ` and `L00001`..`LZZZZZ` respectively) before
 encroaching on the encoded "type".

-## Thanks
+## Thanks!

-The pgcrockford extension takes inspiration from Peter Eisentraut's
+The `pgcrockford` extension takes inspiration from Peter Eisentraut's
 `[pguint][]` library, both for using unisigned integers as the
 underlying implementation and also for generating some of the code
 that implements it (see [generate.py][generate.py]).